 CITS Seed Grant Program

-***THE SEED GRANT PROGRAM FOR 2020 IS NOW CLOSED.
+***THE SEED GRANT APPLICATION WINDOW IS NOW CLOSED.
 PLEASE LOOK FOR FUTURE FUNDING OPPORTUNITIES HERE.***

 The Center for International Trade and Security (CITS) is pleased to offer seed funding for research proposals from faculty and/or graduate students.
 All faculty and graduate students in SPIA are encouraged to apply, but CITS will give priority to those who are currently fellows or affiliates of the Center.
 In support of the Center’s mission, all research proposals should demonstrate relevance to national and/or international security.
-The recipient(s) of the seed grant are required to submit at least one external grant proposal before June 1, 2021.
+The recipient(s) of the seed grant are required to submit at least one external grant proposal.

 Proposals should include a one-page project summary, as well as a brief budget (one page or less).